lettas/couch4j/README.md

 couch4j
 =======

-couch4j is am easy to use and starighforward client library for Java.
+couch4j is an easy to use and straightforward client library for Java.

 Documentation
 -------------